daviddossett/grid-playground/.github/issue-guidelines.md

-## General Guidelines
+## Guidelines
-1. **List repro steps**: Use a easily-followed list of repro steps so we can quickly verify the issue.
+1. **Be specific about UI**: Tell us which part of the UI you are talking about.
+For example, many issues reference "the sidebar".
+Identify if you are talking about the "editor" sidebar or the "CSS output" sidebar.
-2. **Include a screenshot**: This is a visual tool.
-Screenshots help us quickly understand what's gone wrong.
+2. **Avoid vague issues**: Short, vague issues like "layout is broken" make it hard to know what needs fixing.
-3. **Be nice**: Nobody likes being yelled at!
+3. **Be nice!**: Nobody likes being yelled at!
 Don't use all caps or a bunch of angry emojis.
-It doesn't help.

-Example of a clear, actionable bug report:
+4. **Structure the issue**: Use the example below as a model of a clear, actionable bug report:

 ## Description